Instadapp/fluid-contracts-public/docs/docs.md

 - There are checks in place that would revert on very high token amounts, e.g. Liquidity `operate()` does not accept values higher than max int 128.
 Very high token amounts could lead to unexpected overflows so no such taken should be listed.
 Amounts of up until ~1e70 are safe, currently no such (legit) token exists that would require operations with such high amounts.

 - process to list a token at Liquidity is: 1.
 Set rate config for token 2.
 Set token config (set max utilization to 1e4 for gas-optimized default max utilization of 100%!)
-3. allow any user (protoocl).
+3. allow any user (protocol).
 If done in any other order, an error is thrown.
 - For ensuring vault protocol works smoothly, we must avoid listing tokens where the following would be true:

   - high collateral token decimals